AgarwalConsulting/Cilium-Training/slides.md

 ---
 class: center, middle

-*e**X**tended **D**ata **P**ath*
+*e**X**press **D**ata **P**ath*

 ---
 class: center, middle

+*The XDP BPF hook is at the earliest point possible in the networking driver and triggers a run of the BPF program upon packet reception.*

+---
+class: center, middle

+This achieves the best possible packet processing performance since the program runs directly on the packet data before any other processing can happen.
+This hook is ideal for running filtering programs that drop malicious or unexpected traffic, and other common DDOS protection mechanisms.

-*XDP is a further step in evolution and enables to run a specific flavor of BPF programs from the network driver with direct access to the packet's DMA buffer.
-This is, by definition, the earliest possible point in the software stack, where programs can be attached to in order to allow for a programmable, high performance packet processor in the Linux kernel networking data path.*
+*XDP is a further step in evolution of BPF and enables to run a specific flavor of BPF programs from the network driver with direct access to the packet's DMA buffer.*

 ---